Yazeedssh/Chatbot-SmartMethods/README.md

 Or

-2- Chooseing our assistant and click on " merge " to try it
+2- Choosing our assistant and click on " merge " to try it